 - For minor cuts and bruises – Coconut oil will do.
 It has anti-inflammatory and antibacterial healing properties.
 It also prevents scarring and this makes it a plus for women.
 You will need to clean the injured area first then gently apply the coconut oil with a cotton ball then cover with a bandage.
 Repeat this 2 – 3 times daily.
 Fresh aloe vera gel taken from a plant is another great remedy for every type of minor skin injury.

 These remedies are not only economical but also good for your health and there are many others for all types of minor ailments.

 Some preventive medical screenings are required throughout life and certain age milestones require others.
 Knowing what screenings you need and when is an important health skill for all women to have.

-• Diabetes screenings are advised at all ages in women whose blood pressure is higher than 135/80 or those taking medication for high blood pressure.
-If you are overweight or obese, you are at a much higher risk for type 2 diabetes, so testing maybe needed.
+- Diabetes screenings are advised of all ages in women whose blood pressure is higher than 135/80 or those taking medication for high blood pressure.
+If you are overweight or obese, you are at a much higher risk for type 2 diabetes, so testing may be needed.